ChahwanSong/pingweave/README.md

 # PingWeave

+**Currently, the code is not well-written.
+Sooner or later, I will do refactoring the whole code.**

-PingWeave is a mesh-grid network monitoring framework for various transport protocols.
+PingWeave is a mesh-grid (and arrow-grid) network monitoring framework for various transport protocols.
 It currently supports TCP, UDP, RDMA (RoCEv2 and Infiniband).
 The design goals are as following:
 - Performant: CPU consumption, OS resources such as connection states.